India get 10-wicket hiding from Australia in series opener

 The two went about their business in style, picking up runs off bad balls before both departed in consecutive overs.
 Just three short of his fifty, Rahul gave a straight forward catch to Steve Smith at covers off Agar and then, in the next over, Dhawan was caught by Agar off Pat Cummins (2/44).

 While Rahul hit four boundaries during his 61-ball knock, Dhawan's innings was laced with nine fours and one six.
-Dropping himself to No. 4 to accommodate both Dhawan and Rahul in the side, Virat Kohli (16) was in attacking mode from the onset, but didn't last long as Zampa took a sharp catch off his own bowling to dismiss the Indian skipper.
+Dropping himself to No. 4, Kohli was in attacking mode from the onset, but didn't last long as Zampa took a sharp catch off his own bowling to dismiss the Indian skipper.
+It was the fourth time that Zampa got the better of Kohli.

 Iyer followed suit when Starc induced an edge an over later and Alex Carey did the rest behind the stumps.
 Rishabh Pant (28) and Ravindra Jadeja (25) shared 49 runs for the sixth wicket before the duo perished in consecutive overs as India lost the plot.